 If Gun Safety was really a thing here in the USA, even if was as the most basic level, of here is your gun, now by law I have to show you its operation, how to maintain and give you advice on how to store it,.
 I feel this most basic of things would curb the epidemic of gun shootings, by being demonstrated that this is a lethal tool, and not a toy, you can instill in some minds the enormity of owning such a thing.
 Some may shout undue burden, but really… Is it?

-I am also in favor of universal background checks, it is pretty much a no-brainer for gun safety, and for keeping these lethal tools out the hands of those that have medical mental issues.
+I am also in favor of universal background checks, it is pretty much a no-brainer for gun safety, and for keeping these lethal tools out the hands of those that have medical mental issues, or have violent tendencies.

 A couple of years ago I talked about background checks and expanding gun safety and certification training in a blog which you can read here.
 These are very small things that can be done so easily, that would have a significant impact on the mass-shooter epidemic.

-I realize you cannot legislate against crazy, or those that would seek to do harm, but maybe you can cut down on those opportune shootings, the emotional charged moments where a kid or adult can easily get hold of a gun.
+I realize you cannot legislate against crazy, or those that would seek to do harm, there is a gun problem in the USA and I am sure, if you want to get one, it isn’t that hard to buy one without any legal reporting attached to it.
+But, maybe you can cut down on those opportune shootings, the emotional charged moments where a kid or adult can easily get hold of a gun.
 And maybe, just maybe you wont get a call from your child saying they are involved in a school shooting, or even worse a visit from Police Officer telling you your child has been shoot.

 Our children are our future, our prosperity will be in their hands.